-The Parent/guardian will be notified if a child comes to school consistently in an unkempt manner.
-If no improvement is noticed within a reasonable amount of time,, an appointment with the parent/guardian will be made.
+Parents will be notified if a child comes to school consistently in an unkempt manner.
+If no improvement is noticed within a reasonable amount of time, an appointment with the parents and principal will be made.

 Drug and Alcohol Policies